tfsec/tfsec.github.io/_docs/azure/database/retention-period-set.md

 ---
+title: azure-database-retention-period-set
-title: Database auditing rentention period should be longer than 90 days
+description: Database auditing rentention period should be longer than 90 days
 shortcode: azure-database-retention-period-set
 legacy: AZU019
 summary: Database auditing rentention period should be longer than 90 days